E-commerce is the future of retail, and the future is already here!

 The possibility of offering products and services in foreign markets and through multiple channels all around the globe opens up new business opportunities for growing and mature companies that are successfully established in their home markets and that are looking to expand their businesses further.

 However, many online retailers, both B2B and B2C, face challenges since they offer a vast amount of products online, which requires multilingual website translation and localization.
-Our experience of working with clients has taught us that there are three main challenges, which we will describe for you.
+Our experience of working with clients has taught us that there are three main challenges, which require appropiate translation technology solutions.

 1. Constantly updated content